Skip to contents

 gtsummary: Prioritizes output flexibility through the gt table framework.
 The additional abstraction layers enable extensive customization but increase computational overhead.

 finalfit: Balances functionality and performance with a tidyverse-compatible interface.
+Uses profile likelihood CIs by default for GLM models (confint_type = "profile").
 The finalfit() function is particularly optimized for the combined workflow.

 arsenal: Uses formula-based syntax familiar to SAS users.
 Performance varies by operation type.

 broom: Provides minimal coefficient extraction with limited formatting.
+Uses profile likelihood CIs for GLM models via stats::confint() dispatch.
 Suitable as a building block for custom pipelines.

 Effect of Output Options

-By default, summata functions compute sample sizes, event counts, and reference rows for categorical variables.
-These features add computational overhead but produce more complete output for publication.
+By default, summata regression functions compute profile likelihood confidence intervals (for GLM and negative binomial models), sample sizes, event counts, QC statistics, and reference rows for categorical variables.
+These features produce more complete and accurate output for publication but add computational overhead.
 For performance-sensitive applications, these options can be disabled.

-The summata_minimal configuration shown in the benchmarks generally represents:
+The summata_minimal configuration shown in the benchmarks represents:

 fit(data, outcome, predictors,